nuneskris/nuneskris.github.io/_publications/CurateDataCleansing.md

 Removing irrelevant data during the cleansing process is vital for maintaining high data quality, improving analytical performance, and ensuring that the insights derived are accurate and meaningful.
 It enhances efficiency, simplifies data management, and contributes to better model performance, clearer reporting, and stronger data governance.
 By eliminating unnecessary noise, the focus remains on the most important and actionable information, leading to more effective and reliable analytics processes.

-## Processing Steps

-* Step 1 -  Data Profiling
-As part of the data profiling step which performed in analyzing the source data we would need to flag the data which is incomplte or of low quality might be irrelevant or harmful to the analysis.
+***Profile Data and Define Relevance Criteria***: As part of the data profiling step which performed in analyzing the source data we would need to flag the data which is incomplte or of low quality might be irrelevant or harmful to the analysis.

-* Step 2 - Define Relevance Criteria
 Use the results of the data profiling to work with stakeholders to understand the business context and identify the specific data elements that are not necessary for decision-making.
 Develop criteria or rules that determine what constitutes relevant versus irrelevant data.
 These rules can be based on factors such as data attributes, business logic, timeframes, or specific use cases.

-### Drops Columns

-### Drops Rows

 # 2. Format Normalization